Deploy a Cloud Witness for a Failover Cluster

 Some of the scenarios that are supported use of Cloud Witness as a quorum witness are as follows:

-- Disaster recovery stretched multi-site clusters (see figure 2).
+- Disaster recovery stretched multi-site clusters (see preceding figure).

-- Failover Clusters without shared storage (SQL Always On, Exchange DAGs, etc.).
+- Failover Clusters without shared storage (SQL Always On etc.).

 - Failover Clusters running inside Guest OS hosted in Microsoft Azure Virtual Machine Role (or any other public cloud).